supertata/cyf-nodejs-lesson-1-activities/README.md

 In your groups discuss the following questions:

 1. What is an API ?

+- the most important word here is interface.
+One one side there is a consumer and on the other there is a provider.
+The interface is made to make it easier to communicate between the receiver and the sender. (client /server).
+- a url/link to
+- a program that can give access to data and is accessible -through a url.
+The API enables us to manipulate the data through methods such as post, get etc.
+- its an access point to give access to users

 2. Why do we use APIs in software development ?

+- API is like a middle man that translates between the back end and the front end.
+- help the communication between the server and the client (act like a gate)
+- manage/control access to the data
+- one it is set up it can be accessed from anywhere

 3. Give an example of some APIs you've worked with on the course and what they did

+- weather app API
+- tv maze
+- react hotels
+- Transport for London
+- React Library

 ---